 Paying off debt isn’t always fun.
 It can be a challenging process that could make you feel downright unhappy, discouraged, or even like you want to quit.
 That’s why it’s so important to treat yourself as you reach debt milestones.

 Tethering productive behavior to rewards is a process that Wharton business school professor Katherine Milkman calls “temptation bundling .”
 This process can help you boost your willpower and stick to your goals.

 So, choose a reward and tether it to a debt milestone like paying off a credit card, or paying off 10% of your debt.
 Each of these steps puts you closer to being debt-free, and that’s worth celebrating.
 When you reach one, indulge in your reward.

-That said, you don’t want to undo any of the hard work you’ve just put yourself through, so don’t go overboard.
+That said, you don’t want to undo any of the hard work you’ve just put yourself through.
 Set a budget for your reward or find something frugal that you enjoy doing.

 For example, maybe you allow yourself a dinner in a nice restaurant after paying off 10% of your debt.
 Your reward could also be something free that you enjoy doing.
-Maybe you take yourself hiking every time you hit your 10% goal.
+Maybe you explore a new hike every time you achieve a goal.

 Avoiding Taking on More Debt

 While you’re paying off debt, especially if you’re trying to wrangle a bunch of high-interest debts, it’s important that you don’t add to your debt.
 If you’re trying to pay off a credit card, you might want to stop using it.

 Otherwise, it may feel like you’re walking in sand, making a little bit of progress toward paying it off only to backslide a bit when you make new charges.
 In some cases, you may feel like you’re paying off your cards, but your debt payments are actually only covering your current spending.